knative/docs/eventing/README.md

 The above concerns are consistent with the [design goals](https://github.com/cloudevents/spec/blob/master/spec.md#design-goals) of CloudEvents, a common specification for cross-service interoperability being developed by the CNCF Serverless WG.

-## System design notes

-We’re following an agile process, starting from a working prototype that addresses a single use case and iterating to support additional use cases.

-Knative Events depends on [knative/serving](https://github.com/knative/serving) and together with [knative/build](https://github.com/knative/build) provides a complete serverless platform.

-The primary goal of *events* is interoperability; therefore, we expect to provide common libraries that can be used in other systems to emit or consume events.

-## Naming

-We'll be tracking the CloudEvents nomenclature as much as possible; however, that is in flux and many of the needed terms are outside of the current scope of the specification.
-We use the term "feed" to represent the concept of attaching an event (or filtered event stream via a "trigger) to an action.

 # Getting Started

 * [Setup Knative Serving](https://github.com/knative/docs/blob/master/install/README.md)